-Community facility provision is an important contributor to wellbeing and quality of life.
+Community facility provision

+is an important contributor to wellbeing and quality of life.
 As such it needs be viewed as equally important to housing, infrastructure and transport.
 Ours is a district of diverse communities with differing needs and this has to be considered in the development of our facilities.

-Many facilities within the district will serve multiple purposes and community sectors (arts, sport, events, social services).
+purposes and community sectors (arts, sport, events, social services).
 Strategic alignment and capacity to achieve cross-sector / departmental funding is important for QLDC.